Commands

 Antoon Goderis, Christopher Brooks, Ilkay Altintas, Edward

 Computation in Kepler and Ptolemy II".
-2007 Proceedings,
+2007

-International Conference on Computational Science (ICCS),
+Proceedings, International Conference on Computational

 • BibTeX